 Show Me the Money-Saving Gasoline Discount Card

-Speaking of saving money, here’s a non-diesel-vs gasoline-related travel tip for you.
+Speaking of saving money, here’s another tip for those visiting Iceland on a budget.
 Icelandic car rental companies (and Icelanders in general), are very kind and generous.
 They know your road trip is going to be a bit pricey, and they want to help in any way they can.

 Diesel vs Gas: What's the Better Choice for Your Trip?